AdityaCoppisetti/Kindle-hackclub/README.md

 <img width="657" height="555" alt="image" src="https://github.com/user-attachments/assets/3dadb2f7-324c-4716-88c1-66b3fbffdd90" />

 ( this is the custom pcb i designed)

-i absolutely love e ink displays and have been wanting to build my own kindle from a very long time. i dont want something thats too fancy or has too much, a simple kindle type design works aswell. basically what i have in mind is-

 Before i start plotting i need to answer some questions that i need to answer